-Non-current deferred revenues have maturity up to 6 years from the date of the statement of financial position.
+Non-current deferred revenues have maturity up to 5 years from the date of the statement of financial position.

-Financial liabilities of MKD 681,418 thousand (2018: MKD 822,420 thousand) represent the carrying amount of long-term payables related to the capitalization of certain content right contracts in 2015, 2016, 2017, 2018 and 2019 (see note 12).
+Other financial liabilities of MKD 942,425 thousand (2019: MKD 681,418 thousand) represent the carrying amount of longterm payables related to the capitalization of certain content right contracts in 2017, 2018, 2019 and 2020 (see note 12).
 These liabilities are recognized initially at the net present value of future payments and subsequently measured at amortized cost using the effective interest method.
-The unwinding of the discount is being recognized in Interest expense in Profit or Loss (see note 20).
-The carrying amount of these liabilities approximates their fair value as the related cash flows are discounted with an interest rate of 3.25% and 6% p.a. which is the observable at the market for similar long-term financial liabilities.
+The unwinding of the discount is being recognized in Interest expense in Profit or Loss (see note 22).
+The carrying amount of these liabilities approximates their fair value as the related cash flows are discounted with an interest rate of 3.25% p.a. which is the observable at the market for similar long-term financial liabilities.
 The remaining balance of other financial liabilities arises from contractual obligations for various transactions, from the ordinary course of business of the Company.